 Section 4.
 Restrictions on completed Qualifying Projects and consolidated Qualifying Projects

-Qualifying Project improvements which have already been made to a Qualifying Property may be eligible for financing if such Qualifying Project was completed less than a calendar year prior to the complete submission of documents necessary for Green Bank approval (See Appendix F) of such Qualifying Project.
+Qualifying Project improvements which have already been made to a Qualifying Property may be eligible for financing if such Qualifying Project was completed less than a calendar year prior to the complete submission of documents necessary for Green Bank approval (See Appendix F) of such Qualifying Project. .
 Additionally, subsequent Energy Improvement(s) made to a Qualifying Property which has previously received C-PACE financing for a previous Qualifying Project, made within one calendar year from the close of C-PACE financing for the initial Qualifying Project, may be considered as one Qualifying Project for the purposes herein.

 Section 5.
 Restrictions on Refinancing within the C-PACE Program

 Qualifying Projects which closed on C-PACE financing may not be eligible for Refinancing through the C-PACE Program.
-For the purposes of this section “Refinancing” includes, but is not limited to, entering into a Financing Agreement with a different C-PACE capital provider for the purpose of repaying an existing Benefit Assessment and filing of a new Benefit Assessment associated with the same Qualifying Project.
-Refinancing does not include, restructuring, amendment, restatement, Benefit Assessment refiling, or any other modification of the existing Benefit Assessment or Financing Agreement with the original C-PACE capital provider (or its assignee), subject to all other applicable program requirements.
+For the avoidance of doubt, nothing in the Program Guidelines is intended to prohibit Restructuring, at any time during the term of the applicable Benefit Assessment, through the C-PACE Program.

 Article IV.
 TECHNICAL STANDARDS OVERVIEW